The Bible is like a miniature library.

 Rather than giving bare historical facts, most Biblical narratives make use of literary techniques to interest and involve the reader.
 History is simplified, interpreted and punctuated with human emotion so that it can more easily be understood and remembered.

-NOTE: There are 15 other books – called the Apocrapypha – which Roman Catholics regard as part of the Old Testament but which are rejected as holy Scripture by Jews and Protest ants.
+NOTE: There are 15 other books – called the Apocrapypha – which Roman Catholics regard as part of the Old Testament but which are rejected as Holy Scripture by Jews and Protestants.
 They’re minor books and don’t conflict with any of the universal books, so acceptance or rejection doesn’t alter the message of the Bible.
 These books are I Esdras, II Esdras, Tobit, Judith, Additions to Esther, Wisdom of Solomon, Ecclesiasticus, Baruch, The Letter of Jeremiah, Song of the Three Holy Children, Susanna, Bel and the Dragon, The Prayer of Manasseh, I Maccabees and II Maccabees.

 ORIGINS AND LAW: